 Apologizing does not come in easily anymore and people often have trust issues.
 Conflict resolution discussion often takes a route to blame-shifting and couples end up saying hurtful things which is more due to aggression rather than intention.

 Mukherjee Dar Bou (Mukerjee Da’s Wife) is a recent Bengali hit film that explores the relationship between a mother-in-law and daughter-in-law.
-They couldn’t tolerate each other and were always fighting when they were finally sent to a psychological counselor for conflict resolution.
+They couldn’t tolerate each other and were always fighting so they were finally sent to a psychological counselor for conflict resolution.
 As the sessions progressed the counselor taught the two ladies to see everything from the other person’s perspective.
 In the end the two became great friends and companions.

 7. Better management of emotions